dalexscully/readingnotes/class3-readingnotes.md

-# Read: 03 Reflection and Discussion
+# Read: 03 - Revisions and the Cloud

 ## Links and Resources